santhosh2521/brain-tumor-detection-using-ViT/README.md

     drive.mount('/content/drive')
     ```
 2. Follow the link provided and authenticate with your Google account.
-3. Copy the authentication code and paste it into the designated area.
+3. Copy the authentication code and paste it into the designated area only if you have 2 factor authentication.

 ### 6. Navigate to Content Directory